Department of Physician Assistant Studies

 Students may not participate in Physician Assistant clinical rotations until they have successfully completed all the required courses in the didactic curriculum.

 In addition, at intervals during each term and at its conclusion, the Progress and Promotion Committee reviews students' progress.
-The committee determines whether students shall be promoted, conditionally promoted, (as described below); or be subject to other action as described earlier in this section.
-See the PA Program and Clinical Student Handbooks for the PA Program's Policies and Procedures.
+The committee determines whether students shall be promoted, conditionally promoted (as described below), or be subject to other action as described earlier in this section.
+See the PA Program Didactic and Clinical Student Handbooks for the PA Program's Policies and Procedures.

 If remediation is required, students must satisfy all requirements of any remediation protocols in the defined time frame.
-These protocols are defined in the PA Program and Clinical Student Handbooks.
-If students do not meet the remediation requirements, they may be subject to dismissal with College Academic Alert (CAA).
+These protocols are defined in the PA Program Didactic and Clinical Student Handbooks.
+If students do not meet the remediation requirements, they may be subject to dismissal.
 All policies in the Student Handbooks are stricter than those outlined in the university general bulletins; therefore, the Handbooks supersede the university policies.

 Counseling

-Directing students to seek appropriate counseling is within the purview of the Progress and Promotion Committee (P&P Committee).
-In such cases, referrals are made to the PA Program's Academic Counseling Subcommittee.
-While it is advisable for students to seek assistance from instructors and faculty as a course proceeds, there may be circumstances where support is needed to understand certain concepts and to make up work lost for extraordinary reasons such as illness.
-The Academic Counseling Subcommittee can recommend students establish a collaborative plan with the faculty to complete selected course objectives and incomplete work.
-Students are notified of this recommendation by letter from the program director or the Academic Counseling Subcommittee.
-This letter remains a part of students' permanent file.
+Directing a student to seek appropriate counseling is within the purview of the Progress and Promotion Committee (P&P Committee).
+In such cases, timely referrals will be made to the PA Program's Academic Counseling Subcommittee and identified PA faculty.
+While students should seek assistance from instructors and faculty as a course proceeds, there may be circumstances where support is needed to understand certain concepts and to make up missed work from extraordinary reasons such as illness.
+The Academic Counseling Subcommittee can recommend that the student establish a collaborative plan with the faculty to complete selected course outcomes and incomplete work.
+A letter from the program director or the Academic Counseling Subcommittee will notify the students of this recommendation.
+This letter will remain a part of the student's permanent file.

-In specific situations involving financial or personal elements, the Progress and Promotion Committee may recommend outside resources be utilized to satisfy this category of promotion.
-When medical or psychiatric consultation is required or recommended, the P&P Committee respects patient/provider confidentiality.
-However, documentation of enrollment and/or completion may be required by the committee.
+In specific financial or personal situations, the Progress and Promotion Committee may recommend using outside resources to satisfy this promotion category.
+When medical or psychiatric consultation is required or recommended, the P&P Committee will respect patient/provider confidentiality.
+However, the committee may require documentation of enrollment and/or completion.

 Warning Letter

-A warning is a written letter to students for unacceptable academic progress during the term (usually at mid-term).
-A warning may come from the course instructor or the program director on behalf of the course instructor.
-The purpose of the warning letter is to make students aware of impending academic jeopardy.
-Warnings are reported to the Progress and Promotion Committee and program director for informational purposes.
-Students may also be placed on College Academic Alert (CAA) upon receipt of the warning letter.
+A warning is a written letter to a student for unacceptable academic or professional progress during the semester.
+A warning may come from the course instructor or the Program Director on behalf of the course instructor.
+The purpose of the warning letter is to make the student aware of impending academic or professional jeopardy.
+Warnings are reported to the Progress and Promotion Committee and the program director for informational purposes.
+Students may also be placed on professional probation upon receipt of the warning letter.

 Overview